jlahteen/juhta.net/docfx/docs/introduction.md

 # Introduction to Juhta.NET

 ---------------------------

-Juhta.NET is an open-source, general-purpose application framework built on the top of .NET Core 2 and .NET Standard 2 (or later).
+Juhta.NET is an open-source, general-purpose application framework built on the top of .NET Core 2 and .NET Standard 2.
 Juhta.NET is licensed under the MIT License.

 The basic idea of Juhta.NET is to provide a modular approach for the application development.
 You just choose those modules suitable for your application without any unnecessary dependencies to the entire framework.